tsaridas/salt-golang/README.md

 # Saltstack event-listener, client, salt-minion, salt-api in golang Proof of Concept

 ## Disclaimer
 This is me trying to learn some golang and had the idea to write a salt client to begin with and I ended up writing a subscriber and api.
-This is not something that is intended for production usage but rather as an Proof of Concept.
+This is not something that is intended for production usage but rather as a Proof of Concept.

 ## Runnables
 #### Event Listener